 Vans are more mobile than a bus, but a bus is more mobile than a THOW.
 Given the other considerations, a bus seems like the right compromise for me.

-The laws regarding licensing for a bus depend on your location.
-In Nebraska, no special license is needed if you aren’t carrying passengers.
+The laws regarding licensing for a bus vary by location.
+In Nebraska, no special license is necessary if you aren’t carrying passengers.
 Additionally, many states consider a bus an RV once it has a toilet installed and the seats removed.

 I’m sort of between jobs at the moment.
-I’m a freelance web developer, but I’m not doing any consistent work at the moment.
-Hopefully that changes soon!
+I’m a freelance web developer and copy editor, but I’m not doing any consistent work lately.
+I’m hoping that changes soon!

 Yes!
-I don’t really have a steady home at the moment, so the bus will be home!
+I don’t have a real home at the moment, so the bus will be home!